 What Should You Send Me?

-- I like music that is primarily acoustic.
-I need to get the impression that the artist is familiar with American roots music, and that those old songs inspired the current work in some way.
+I like music that is primarily acoustic, and either traditional or original.
+I need to get the impression that you are familiar with American roots music, and that those old songs inspired the current work in some way.
 You don’t have to include Shady Grove and Hard Time Killing Floor in your set, but do you know those songs?
-I like songs that could only be written by a person who knows heartbreak, adventure, and selfless love.
 I like a powerful emotional impact.
 I also like brilliant playing and wild quirkiness.
-I don’t like predictable rhymes, songs that can be played in the background, or that sound like pop music minus the expensive production.
-I like artists who are skilled at between-song patter; who tell the kinds of stories and jokes that listeners want to take home and share.
+I like artists who are skilled storytellers; who tell the kinds of stories that listeners want to take home and share.

-If you are wanting to get your foot in the door of the regional music scene or are just looking to develop your stage skills, please join us for an open mic.
-We have a general open mic each Thursday, and themed open mics (poetry, blues, storytelling, etc) on many Wednesdays.
+If you want to get your foot in the door of the regional music scene or are just looking to develop your stage skills, please join us for an OPEN MIC.
+We have a general open mic each Monday, and themed open mics (poetry, storytelling, etc) on many Wednesdays.
 Check the calendar for details.

 If you haven’t been dissuaded by what you’ve read, go ahead and send an e-mail to email@example.com with a personal introduction and a link to your website.
-I love to review new music and set up the concert schedule, but my job encompasses much more than that.
+I love to review new music and set up the concert schedule, but as I said at the start, my job encompasses much more than that.
 With all due respect and apologies, it may be a while (one to two months) before you hear from me.
 If you’re looking for a very specific date and need a quick answer, please indicate so in the subject line of your message and I’ll make every effort to get right back to you.

 I look forward to meeting you.